 Full Instrumentation:

-2 flutes (both double piccolo) 2oboes (second doubles English Horn) 2 clarinets (second doubles bass clarinet) 2 bassoons (second doubles contrabassoon) 2.2.1 (bass trombone) timp.
-2 percussion (Player 1: 4 tom toms, snare drum, 2 bongos, tambourine, 1 wood block, suspended cymbal; Player 2: snare drum, large tam-tam, medium tam-tam, suspended cymbal, ratchet, mark tree, tambourine, maracas) solo percussion (bass drum, kick bass drum, 5 tom-toms, 2 bongos, snare drum, 5 wood/temple blocks, marimba, vibraphone, xylophone, crotales, glockenspiel), strings
+2. (both double piccolo) 2. (second doubles English Horn) 2. (second doubles bass clarinet) 2. bassoons (second doubles contrabassoon), 2.2.1 (bass trombone), timp.
+2 percussion (Player 1: 4 tom toms, snare drum, 2 bongos, tambourine, 1 wood block, suspended cymbal; Player 2: snare drum, large tam-tam, medium tam-tam, suspended cymbal, ratchet, mark tree, tambourine, maracas), solo percussion (bass drum, kick bass drum, 5 tom-toms, 2 bongos, snare drum, 5 wood/temple blocks, marimba, vibraphone, xylophone, crotales, glockenspiel), strings

 Diptych

 The two parts of Diptych are very different from each other in both length and character.
 Part I is ca. 5 ½ minutes while Part II clocks in at 9 ½ minutes.
-Part I is about sound, touch, and line, and like Shift Differential, exhibits a range of sonority from light, ethereal touch to intense overpressure (this is enacted in the first 1:15, with a movement from niente to white noise and back again).
+Part I is about sound, touch, and line, and like Shift Differential, exhibits a range of sonority from light, ethereal touch to intense overpressure (this is enacted in the first sonority of the piece, with a movement from niente to white noise and back again).
 Subtle glissandi slide over each other and delicate lines sinuously snake upwards.
-Guttural sounds, anxious whispers and pensive harmonies combine to form a tense, contemplative atmosphere.
+Guttural sounds, anxious whispers, and pensive harmonies combine to form a tense, contemplative atmosphere.

 In contrast to Part I, Part II is more dynamic and gestural.
 The piece uses tetrachords as fundamental building blocks, combining and recombining them into intricate tapestries of sound.
 These move through different rates of time, as in the opening, which builds and stretches these chords into dense, warm clusters, and later, when they liquify into rapid scales off of which new melodic gestures leap.
 In the middle of the piece, the instruments chase and tumble over each other, further complexifying the texture.
 If Part I is a meditation on sound and experience, Part II is a visceral dance, pulling, stretching and pushing outward.

-Commissioned by the Johnstone Fund for Contemporary Music, happy/angry music was composed between May and August of 2017 for Bearthoven, who premiered the work at the Short North Stage in Columbus, Ohio.
+Commissioned by the Johnstone Fund for Contemporary Music, Happy/Angry Music was composed between May and August 2017 for Bearthoven, who premiered the work at the Short North Stage in Columbus, Ohio.

 Happy/Angry Music’s first three minutes are like a rock song that implodes in on itself: the rhythmic, hiccuping repetitions of the opening are eventually pulled apart by cascading, descending figures into ever-elongating resonances and moments of rest.
 A contrasting middle section reveals a core of inward simplicity, as the the gregarious, rebellious music of the opening has evaporated to reveal music of childlike innocence, articulated by the piano, mbira and bass playing a diatonic, geometric heterophony.
 Quiet, resonant piano lays the ground over which the bass sings, moving through a kaleidoscope of harmonic colors.
 The music gradually works towards a roaring apotheosis, with the piano spiraling upwards as the bass moves through increasingly large, jagged leaps, and the tam-tam blooms into fortissimo white noise.
-A descent, and then rest.
+The music descends and rests via a subtle drone.
 The music reawakens and briefly dances into an exuberant ending.

 Oboe Quartet